Skip to main content

 DevOps and the North Pole

 T’was a month before Christmas on the pipeline, not a heart was beating not even mine.
 For the product owner there is work to be “DONE”, so into the “Sprint Log” the work has begun!
 On Dasher!
 On Prancer (Development Deer) - QA and Security, they are all here.
 Red hats worn by all and only one “White”; The teams almost ready, so don’t you fright.
 When what to my wondering eyes should appear, a massive build from the Ops Engineer!
 This today, that tomorrow, “Fail Fast” and learn there is no sorrow!
 Ho Ho Ho!
 A jolly Scrum Master appears; impediments removed we all give a cheer!
 Ops leads the way with their nose shining bright; we are agile and fast and we’re out of site!
 Off with a flash, then “deer-to-deer” review”; here comes the surprise, it's coming to YOU.
-We stand all amazed, and straight is our gaze.
+We stand all amazed and straight is our gaze.
 The Christmas tree stands all tall and bright; its branches are massive and covered with lights!
-On top is a star that streams long bright bar
+On top is a star that streams long bright bars

 DevOps Stakeholders – Who Are They?

 IT professionals attending the DevOps FND Certification class offered by the DevOps Campus at ITSM Academy are sometimes surprised to discover that DevOps in not just about Dev and Ops .
-The DevOps pipeline and value stream for the continuous delivery of products and services mandates that an integration of requirements and controls be orchestrated in such a way that speed and value are achieved.
+The DevOps pipeline and value stream for the continuous delivery of products and services mandates that integration of requirements and controls be orchestrated in such a way that speed and value are achieved.
 DevOps extends far beyond software developers and IT operations.
-One way to consider the stakeholders for DevOps: Dev Includes all people involved in developing software products and services including but not exclusive to: Architects, business representatives, customers, product owners, project managers, quality assurance (QA), testers and analysts, suppliers … Ops Includes all people involved in delivering and managing software products and services including but not exclusive to: ·Information security professionals, systems engineers, system administrators, IT operations engin
+One way to consider the stakeholders for DevOps: Dev Includes all people involved in developing software products and services including but not exclusive to: Architects, business representatives, customers, product owners, project managers, quality assurance (QA), testers and analysts, suppliers … Ops Includes all people involved in delivering and managing software products and services including but not exclusive to: ·Information security professionals, systems engineers, system administrators, IT operations engineer

 You too can Take Action! – Key Takeaways from DevOps Foundation Certified Professionals